-1 Board of Directors
+1. Board of Directors

 - (a) The Board, acting through the Governance and Nominating Committee, is responsible for determining whether or not each director is an "independent" director within the meaning of section 1.4 of MI 52-110.
-In summary, a director is "independent" under the Corporation's standards if the Board determines that the director has no material relationship with the Corporation or any of its affiliates, or with the Corporation's auditors, either directly or indirectly, or as a partner, shareholder or officer of an entity that has a relationship with the Corporation.
-In addition, certain relationships deem a director not to be "independent". determinations are based on information concerning the personal, business and other relationships and dealings between the directors and the Corporation.
+In summary, a director is "independent" under the Corporation's standards as set forth in section 1.4 if the Board determines that the director has no material relationship with the Corporation or any of its affiliates, or with the Corporation's auditors, either directly or indirectly, or is a partner, shareholder or officer of the Corporation's auditor.
+In addition, certain relationships deem a director not to be "independent".
+The determinations are based on information concerning the personal, business and other relationships and dealings between the directors and the Corporation.
 To do this the Committee analyzes the relationships of the directors with the Corporation and its affiliates based on information collected through biographical material, reports and questionnaires completed by the directors.
-The Board has determined that the following directors are "independent": William G. Davis, William A. Dimma, Bruce W. Gowan, Donald C. Lowe, James S. Palmer, and M. Douglas Young.
-The Board has determined that all the members of the Audit Committee (William A. Dimma, Bruce W. Gowan and Donald C. Lowe) meet the additional independence requirements for membership on public company audit committees. - (b) Each of the following directors is not an "independent" director within the meaning of section 1.4 of MI 52-110: - (i) N. Murray Edwards has a material relationship with the Corporation. - (ii) Larry G. Moeller is an officer of Edco Financial Holdings Ltd, a private company controlled by Mr. Edwards. - (iii) Richard A. Neill is the President and Chief Executive Officer of the Corporation - (c) A majority of the directors are "independent" within the meaning of section 1.4 of MI 52-110. - (d) The following table sets forth the name of each director of the Company who is presently a director of another issuer that is a reporting issuer and the name of the other issuer.: The information below has been provided by each director.
+The Board has determined that the following directors are "independent": William G. Davis, William A. Dimma, Bruce W. Gowan, Donald C. Lowe, and James S. Palmer.
+The Board has determined that all the members of the Audit Committee (William A. Dimma, Bruce W. Gowan and Donald C. Lowe) meet the additional independence requirements for membership on public company audit committees. - (b) Each of the following directors is not an "independent" director within the meaning of section 1.4 of MI 52-110: - (i) N. Murray Edwards has a material relationship with the Corporation. - (ii) Larry G. Moeller is an officer of Edco Financial Holdings Ltd, a private company controlled by Mr. Edwards. - (iii) Richard A. Neill was the President and Chief Executive Officer of the Corporation until December 31, 2006 and continued to be employed by the Corporation until December 31, 2008. - (iv) James S. Butyniec is the President and Chief Executive Officer of the Corporation. - (c) A majority of the directors are "independent" within the meaning of section 1.4 of MI 52-110.

+(d) The following table sets forth the name of each director of the Company who is presently a director of another issuer that is a reporting issuer and the name of the other issuer.
+The information below has been provided by each director.

 NAME OF THE DIRECTOR NAME OF THE OTHER ISSUER

 N. Murray Edwards Canadian Natural Resources Limited

 Ensign Energy Services Inc.

-William G. Davis First American Corporation
+William G. Davis The First American Corporation

-First American Title Insurance Company
+FCT Insurance Company Ltd.

 BPO Properties Ltd.

 Home Capital Group Inc.

 Home Trust Company

-Retirement Residences Real Estate Investment Trust

-William A. Dimma Brookfield Asset Management Company

-Home Capital Group Inc.

-Home Trust Company

-Decision Dynamics Technology Inc.
+William A. Dimma Decision Dynamics Technology Ltd.

 York University Development Corporation

 Bruce W. Gowan International Water-Guard Industries Inc.

+Radiant Energy Corporation
-Donald C. Lowe BluMont Capital Inc.

-Integrated Asset Management Corp.
+Donald C. Lowe Integrated Asset Management Corp.

-Larry G. Moeller Ceramic Protection Corporation
+Larry G. Moeller Imperial Metals Corporation

-Chamaelo Exploration Ltd.

-Imperial Metals Corporation

-Orbus Pharma Inc.
+Crocotta Energy Inc.

+Jovian Capital Corporation

+Protective Products of America Inc.

 James S. Palmer Canadian Natural Resources Limited

-Rogers Sugar Income Fund

-Rally Energy Corporation

-Frontier Oil Corporation (Director Emeritus).